 Treating Yeast Dermatitis

-Depending on how serious your dog’s dermatitis infection is, it might receive treatment in the form of oral medication, topical treatments, or a combination of the two.
+Depending on how serious your dog’s dermatitis infection is, they might receive treatment in the form of oral medication, topical treatments, or a combination of the two.

 Medicated shampoos are commonly used as a topical treatment for yeast dermatitis.
-If your dog has particularly oily skin, it might need to be washed with a shampoo that has benzoyl peroxide or selenium sulfide in it to get the grease off before bathing with an anti-fungal shampoo with ketoconazole, chlorohexidine, or miconazole as an active ingredient.
+If your dog has particularly oily skin, they might need to be washed with a shampoo that has benzoyl peroxide or selenium sulfide in it to get the grease off before bathing with an anti-fungal shampoo with ketoconazole, chlorhexidine, or miconazole as an active ingredient.

-When washing with an anti-fungal shampoo, it’s essential that you allow the shampoo to stay on the skin for 10 minutes or more.
+When washing your dog with an anti-fungal shampoo, you must allow the shampoo to stay on the skin for 10 minutes or more.
 Treatment will need to be repeated twice each week for as long as 12 weeks, depending on the severity and persistence of the infection.

-Yeast dermatitis or Malassezia dermatitis as it’s scientifically known is a fungal infection of the skin that occurs when a dog’s immune system becomes compromised.
+Yeast dermatitis—or Malassezia dermatitis, as it’s scientifically known—is a fungal infection of the skin that occurs when a dog’s immune system becomes compromised.
 It can range in severity from mild to extreme and seems to affect certain breeds more than others.
 Treatment can take the form of oral medication or anti-fungal shampoos, though dogs with severe yeast dermatitis will likely require both.
-It’s a very treatable condition, but if left untreated it can severely impact your dog’s quality of living.